Didip-eu/didip_summer_school/D03/readme.md

 7. **HOW: How to Do Named Entity Recognition?**
    - Bi-LSTM + CRF, Contextual Character Embeddings, Transformer Models (LLM)
-   - Model Architectures and Model Training Strategies
+   - Models Architecture and Models Training Strategies
    - NER Evaluation Metrics
    - Challenges in Dealing with Historical Data + Solutions
-   - Hands-on session:
+   - Hands-on Sessions:
        - Annotating Text with Flair
        - Apply Model to Your Own Data